o-ran-sc/it-dep/docs/installation-virtualbox.rst

       #.
 Check "Enable Network Adapter";
       #.
 Attached to "NAT Network";
       #.
-Network name for what was created in the previous section: "RICNetwork".
+Select the Network that was created in the previous section: "RICNetwork".

 Repeat the process and create the second VM named **myaux**.